urish/ZlSound/documentation/index.md

 The ZLSound module allows you to play sounds with minimal (unnoticeable) latency.
 You can also set looping points, control volume, change pitch and pan.

+## Android version

+An android version is currently not available.
+If there will be enough community interest, however, we will definitely create an android version as well.
+If you are interested in an android version, please leave a comment on the Appcelerator Mobile Marketplace page for this product and cast your vote.

 ## Accessing the ZLSound Module

 To access this module from JavaScript, you would do the following: